pyeventsourcing/eventsourcing/docs/topics/contributing.rst

 - Join the Slack_ channel and share your ideas for how to improve the library.
 We’re always open to suggestions.
 - Submit patches or pull requests for new and/or fixed behavior.
-- Improve the documentation or write unit tests.
+- Improve the documentation or improve the unit test suites.

 Local development
 =================

+To make changes to the library, you want to set up a local environment.

+To get set up, create a virtual Python environment, install Python dependencies, and install the databases that are used by the test suite.
+This library is using the `GNU make`_ utility.
+You can read more about it in `this article`_.

-This library using `GNU make`_ utility and multiple python packages for code linting.
-You can read more about it at `this article`_.
-The actual code of the provided commands below can be easily found and read in `Makefile` at the root of this project.
+There are commands to install Python dependencies into a virtual Python environment, to start and stop databases, to run the test suite, to build the docs, and for code linting.
+The actual code of the commands described below can be easily found in ``Makefile`` at the root of this project.
 But first, you need to set up your local development environment.

 .. _GNU make: https://www.gnu.org/software/make/
 .. _this article: https://opensource.com/article/18/8/what-how-makefile

 .. _development-environment: